sawdust-and-diamonds/double-triple-click.kak/README.md

 It's important to consider whether you want your functionality to trigger on the instant the mouse button is pressed, or later when it's released.
 Kakoune seems to process a mouse click twice, first on the press and secondly on the release.
 You probably want things to happen on the initial "press", but kakoune's behaviour may interfere with that (as it will reset the selection and cursor position on mouse release).

-Much of the time, e.g. to select areas of text, you'll want to repeat the hook action in both cases, in which case, you'll only need to define four hooks using wildcards, like this:
+Much of the time, e.g. to select areas of text, you'll want to repeat the hook action in both cases; in which case, you'll only need to define four hooks using wildcards, like this:
 ```
 hook window User NormalDoubleClick* %{...}
 hook window User NormalTripleClick* %{...}